orangejuice/blog/data/activity/movie-兹山鱼谱-2021/record.en.md

 date: 2021-06-28 04:07:39+08:00
 douban:
   rating: 8.8
-  subtitle: 2021 / South Korea / Drama History Costume / Jun-Yi Lee / Jing-Qiu Xue
+  subtitle: 2021 / South Korea / Drama History Costume / Lee Joon-ik / Seol
-    Jong-Han Byun
+    Kyung-gu, Byun Yo-han
 ---

-The theme is very sad, but the efforts of lovely people to live life brings some consolation.
-Korean film performances have a Korean characteristic, especially in the climax, the expression of emotions is restrained.
-The team's foundation in Sinology seems quite good.
-In 2021, when fast-food culture is prevalent, such a profound movie makes people cherish it more.
-The discussion appears to be slightly shallow, directly applying modern perspectives and values to the characters.
-Of course, judging by today's standards also has value.
-Many people today may indeed be hiding on Heishan Island, living an obscure and unsophisticated life.
-The social cultural framework is on a long and lengthy path of transformation.
-Those who expect this day of completion, not just us.
+The theme is quite melancholic, but the earnest lives of endearing people provide some solace.
+The performance in Korean cinema exhibits Korean-specific qualities, particularly at the climax, where the expression of emotion seems restrained.
+The depth of Chinese historical knowledge among the cast seems impressive, which makes this substantial film all the more precious in the fast-food culture prevalent in 2021.
+The exploration feels somewhat shallow, overly applying modern perspectives and values directly onto the characters.
+Nonetheless, by today's standards, it also holds value as many people today might be hiding on Heishan Island, leading bleak and undistinguished lives.
+The societal and cultural framework is on a long journey of transformation, and we look forward to the day this transformation is complete, not just for ourselves but for everyone involved.